ahmadassaf/configurations/README.md

 `git clone --recursive http://github.com/ahmadassaf/Configurations`

+**Note** If you have cloned without --recursive, you may find out that some folders are empty.
+To fix this:

+`git submodule update --init`

 Afterwards you can launch the installation by running `sh install.sh`.
 What this will do is:

 - It will ask you if you would like to run an update using the `update.sh` script.
 Usually this is good when you have lots of changes in your repos and you wish to fetch all the changes afterwards, but simply skip this if this is a fresh installation.